henrywoo/Generative-AI-In-Action/source/ch7-diffusion/README.md

    - The transformation is guided by the trained model (denoted as ε_θ) to predict the noise and adjust the image accordingly.
 3. **Repeat**: Continue this process until t = 1.
 4. **Final Image**: After completing all T iterations, the final generated image at timestep 0 is obtained.

-### Benefits of DDIM:

-1. **Faster Sampling**: DDIM can generate images faster than DDPM due to the deterministic nature of the reverse process, requiring fewer steps to reach the final image.
-2. **Improved Quality**: The non-Markovian approach allows for more flexibility and potentially higher quality in the generated images.
-3. **Controlled Generation**: DDIM offers better control over the generation process, allowing for smoother and more stable transitions between timesteps.

 [Code](vallina_ddpm_ddim/sampler/ddim.py)